ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_variables.rst

 Ansible uses variables to manage differences between systems.
 With Ansible, you can execute tasks and playbooks on multiple different systems with a single command.
 To represent the variations among those different systems, you can create variables with standard YAML syntax, including lists and dictionaries.
 You can define these variables in your playbooks, in your :ref:`inventory <intro_inventory>`, in reusable :ref:`files <playbooks_reuse>` or :ref:`roles <playbooks_reuse_roles>`, or at the command line.
 You can also create variables during a playbook run by registering the return value or values of a task as a new variable.

 After you create variables, either by defining them in a file, passing them at the command line, or registering the return value or values of a task as a new variable, you can use those variables in module arguments, in :ref:`conditional "when" statements <playbooks_conditionals>`, in :ref:`templates <playbooks_templating>`, and in :ref:`loops <playbooks_loops>`.
-The `ansible-examples github repository <https://github.com/ansible/ansible-examples>`_ contains many examples of using variables in Ansible.
+The `ansible-examples GitHub repository <https://github.com/ansible/ansible-examples>`_ contains many examples of using variables in Ansible.

 Once you understand the concepts and examples on this page, read about :ref:`Ansible facts <vars_and_facts>`, which are variables you retrieve from remote systems.